algolia/algolia-coding-contest/README.md

 - How will I know I am the winner of my category?

 _You will receive an email from the Algolia team.
 They will contact you about the prize and how to organize the shipping._

+- If I have some questions for the organizers, where should I send them?
+_Please send them to codingcontest[at]algolia.com_

 ### Coding Contest Official Rules